slatedocs/slate/source/includes/_errors.md

 # Errors

 <aside class="success">This guide is in no way complete.
-If you happen upon errors that are not listed here, please let us know so we can help make the guide and the Sendle API better!</aside>
+If you happen upon errors that are not listed here, please <a href="mailto:support@sendle.com?subject=Sendle%20API%20Errors">let us know</a> so we can make this guide and the Sendle API better!</aside>

 ## Error Codes